MohamamdJaber/learning-journal/Design-webpages-with-CSS.md

 although they may appear within an HTML page.
 3. The HTML and the CSS each one integrate each other.
 4. there are many colors and styles dont forget to try them all.
+### More important thing:
+Declarations are made up of two parts: the properties of the element that you want to change, and the values of those properties.
+For example, the font-family property sets the choice of font, and the value arial specifies Arial as the preferred typeface.